phans09/My-Dev_AI-Blog/_posts/2025-06-18-my-first-post.md

 **Hello world!**
 This is my first post.
 I'm excited to start sharing my journey in AI, development, and open-source projects.
-Stay tined for deep dives, tutorials, and insights!
+Stay tuned for deep dives, tutorials, and insights!